“Pet-Quality”: The Difference Between Show Dogs & Pet Dogs

 In addition to health screening, some Breed Standards have disqualifications, which prevent dogs from entering the show ring, such as cryptorchidism (only one descended testical).

-For Chihuahuas, the obvious disqualifiers are merles (it's not a natually occuring Chihuahua gene, so somewhere up the line there's been a whoopsie), size (a bitch might be too big or too small to safely breed from) or bite - a show dog needs a perfect level or scissor bite.
-A less than perfect bite may not in any way hinder a long and happy life in a pet dog, but it's not going to make a winning show dog and it's irresposnible to breed when you have such an obvious fault which you will then bring through to future generations.
+For Chihuahuas, the obvious disqualifiers are merles (it's not a natually occuring Chihuahua gene, so somewhere up the line there's been a whoopsie), size (a bitch might be too big or too small to safely breed from) or bite - a show dog needs a level or scissor bite.
+A less than perfect bite may not in any way hinder a long and happy life in a pet dog, but it's not going to make a winning show dog and it's irresponsible to breed when you have such an obvious fault which you will then bring through to future generations.

 There are many other considerations in the mix and a breeder has to make this call when a pup is still immature.
 A "late bloomer" might be considered a pet as a puppy, only to blossom into a real stunner as an adult and every breeder has a tale to tell about "the one that got away."